TrellixVulnTeam/mmsegmentation_multi_label_4ABS/README.md

 # mmsegmentation_multi_label
-#The newest version of mmsegmentation with some updates for multi-label segmentation#
+# The newest version of mmsegmentation with some updates for multi-label segmentation#
+* Add Tversky loss
-* More loss functions
+* self-defined Dice loss
 * More metrics
-* Cpk-save wisdom
+* Cpkt-save without optim
 * Recode everything to multi-label style